UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 If a program requires kernel boot parameter: clearcpuid=304 Wine will not work at all.

 In credits you might see people outside of the Wine/Proton project.
-These are people who are either credited with the following: initial patches, whole patches or ideas.
+These are people who are credited with the following: initial patches, whole patches or ideas.

 This project is a binary release only, sources will be available when i get around to it.
 (But it might be unbuildable)